October Health – 2025 Report

 Mental Health:

-- Heightened risk of developing depression
+- Heightened risk of depression and other mood disorders

-- Difficulty concentrating and memory problems
+- Difficulty concentrating and making decisions

-- Increased feelings of irritability and mood swings
+- Increased feelings of irritability or overwhelm

 -